 How does the GraviTower Bremen Pro work?

-The GraviTower uses a rail system to carry out the experiments.
-The new feature: a slider, which carries the experiment capsule, is accelerated by a rope drive to exactly the same speed it would theoretically reach during a catapult flight in the vacuum of the Drop Tower.
-The GraviTower therefore does not require a vacuum because it compensates the air resistance by means of a rope drive.
-The slider shields the experiment capsule from the surrounding air.
-To reach the weightlessness phase, the experiment is uncoupled from the slider.
-This way, the experiment capsule is in free fall for 2.5 seconds.
-During this time, there is no air movement inside the slider that would slow down the free fall of the experiment capsule, so we achieve a similarly high quality of weightlessness as in the Drop Tower.
-Towards the end of the free fall, the experiment capsule is finally reconnected to the slider, and both are decelerated by the rope drive.
+The GraviTower uses a rail system to perform the experiments.
+The new feature: The GraviTower does not require a vacuum.
+A cable drive accelerates a slider carrying the experiment capsule to the exact speed required to compensate for air resistance and create the best possible quality of weightlessness.
+For the GraviTower, this is about 36 kilometers per hour.
+The experiment capsule is shielded from the surrounding air by the slider and can even be uncoupled from the track-guided sled structure using a release caging mechanism” (RCM) developed at ZARM.
+The RCM consists of a complex air bearing system that uncouples external disturbances from the experiment capsule in all axis.
+As soon as the weightlessness phase is reached, the capsule is decoupled from the slider and becomes a contactless object in free fall for 2.5 seconds.
+During this time, there is no air movement inside the slider that would slow down the free fall of the experiment capsule, so we achieve a similar quality of weightlessness as in the Drop Tower.
+Towards the end of the free fall, the experiment capsule is finally reconnected to the slider, and both are decelerated by the cable drive.

 ZARM realized a second microgravity lab that now works without a vacuum - the GraviTower Bremen Pro.
 Thus, it will be able to perform 20 experiments per hour.